 What is WaterBotics?

 This year, WaterBotics camps were offered at community college campuses in Dayton, Ohio, Chicago, Illinois, and in numerous areas around Texas and New Jersey.
-During the camps, students use LEGO and Mindstorms equipment to craft robots that can accomplish a variety of missions underwater.
+During the camps, students use LEGO and Mindstorms equipment to craft robots that can accomplish various underwater missions.
 Students work in teams to design a prototype and actually program the underwater robots to perform various functions in an eight-foot diameter pool.
-Concepts like buoyancy, engineering design, stability and gears are all explored in a fun, intense environment throughout the one-week program.
+Concepts like buoyancy, engineering design, stability, and gears are all explored in a fun, intense environment throughout the one-week program.

 Sinclair Offers Underwater Experience

-in Dayton, Ohio is just one of the colleges that featured the WaterBotics summer camps this year.
+Sinclair Community College in Dayton, Ohio, is just one of the colleges that featured the WaterBotics summer camps this year.
 The camp was held for five full days in June, and teacher training was offered the following month.
-The WaterBotics program has become a popular one at Sinclair, and since there are just 20 spots in the camp, interested students are encouraged to sign up as early as possible.
+The WaterBotics program has become popular at Sinclair, and since there are just 20 spots in the camp, interested students are encouraged to sign up as early as possible.

 Triton College Offers WaterBotics to Illinois Students

 Eddie Hudson, a 17-year-old student who participated in the program at Triton, said the most challenging thing about building the robot was getting the programming right.
 Hudson told Trib Local, “Programming is oftentimes a lot of trial and error.
-But after taking [WaterBotics] I have a better understanding about programming that I can use outside of this program.”
+But after taking [WaterBotics], I have a better understanding of programming that I can use outside of this program.”

 Karthika Nair, another student in the program agreed that the camp taught valuable programming skills in a fun, hands-on environment.
 Nair told Trib Local, “I like how this class teaches us programming without it being so complicated…In this class, we learn so much through different hands-on activities.
 We’re learning by doing.”